Domochip/sms2mqtt/README.md

 ## Other topic

-- **sms2mqtt/signal**: A signal quality payload is sent to mqtt subscribers when quality change E.g. `{"SignalStrength": -71, "SignalPercent": 63, "BitErrorRate": -1}`
+- **sms2mqtt/signal**: A signal quality payload is published when quality change
+ E.g. `{"SignalStrength": -71, "SignalPercent": 63, "BitErrorRate": -1}`

 # Troubleshoot